 The perfect countryside escape is only a tube ride away…

 We were invited as part of this year’s National Unplugging Day to take a weekend break at Home Farm Glamping in Hertfordshire.
 We jumped at the chance to go off the grid with a mini digital-detox and run wild through the woods, living a simpler and more basic lifestyle for a few days.
 Home Farm was just a 30-minute drive from us and interestingly, reachable by the tube from London by Stanmore station.
-The kids were so excited, I thought they’d climb out the windows as we pulled up.
+The kids were so excited, I thought they’d climb out the windows as we pulled up, they have always want us to buy cattle hay back at home, they would simply love to live in a farm.

 Set in 100 acres of greenbelt farmland, Home Farm is truly a magnificent plot and the with hosts 3 bell tents and 4 yurts that accommodate between 2 – 7 people.
 The tents are spread out in a semi-circle with a croquet green and a shared camp fire in the middle.
 Behind the tents there is a ‘Private Fishing Lake’ which is about a 20-minute walk all the way around, so serene and peaceful you could be anywhere, and the best part is that you are aloud to take your fishing Tackle to do some fishing on your own in the lake.

 We arrived on Friday evening and were immediately greeted by Jess Gibbs, the founder of Home Farm Glamping.
 Jess met us with a huge smile, a clipboard and a funky wheelbarrow for our belongings, which the kids found very entertaining as they begged to hitch a ride.